-We here present the detail solutions of the zero energy states with an underlying anti-vortex for $\lambda=\pm \chi$.
-When $\lambda=-\chi$, one can write the the equation for the zero energy modes for even-vorticity ($n=2s$) from Eq. (\ref{deff1e}).
+We here present the detail solutions of the zero energy states with an underlying antivortex for $\lambda=\pm \chi$.
+When $\lambda=-\chi$, one can write the equation for the zero energy modes for even-vorticity ($n=2s$) from Eq. (\ref{deff1e}).
 Written slightly differently, they read as

 where $p$ is a positive definite integers, and takes the values